Test in production without watermarks.

 -F 'pdf_file=@test.pdf;type=application/pdf'

-This will automatically forward the document to IronSecureDoc, which will then encrypt the data accordingly.
+This forwards the document to IronSecureDoc, which processes and encrypts the data accordingly.

-In simple terms, Docker makes an application very smooth to deploy because a developer can create a container from an image.
-Therefore, there is uniformity in a portable and scalable environment.
-It makes it quite possible to start a Docker container from an image, leading to the very smooth running of applications across platforms and resulting in efficient resource utilization with flexible scaling to be quite beneficial to the DevOps and CI/CD pipelines.
+In simple terms, Docker simplifies application deployment because a developer can create a container from an image, ensuring uniformity in a portable and scalable environment.
+This results in the efficient running of applications across platforms and facilitates resource utilization, enhancing DevOps and CI/CD pipelines.